cgoldberg/xvfbwrapper/README.rst

 Xvfb (X virtual framebuffer) is a display server implementing the X11 display server protocol.
 It runs in memory and does not require a physical display.
 Only a network layer is necessary.

-Xvfb is especially useful for running acceptance tests on headless servers.
+Xvfb is useful for running acceptance tests on headless servers.

 ----

 ----------------------------------
     Install xvfbwrapper from PyPI: